Let’s take a look at some of the challenges involved in highway driving in Japan, most prominently, the road signs you will need to pay attention to.

 If your car doesn't have ETC, use the " 一般" (ippan or general) lane, take a ticket manually (from either a person or a ticket machine), and pay when you get off the highway.
 Some major roads accept credit cards as well as cash, but it is best to assume that you will have to pay in cash.
 Be sure not to lose your highway ticket while you are driving.

 In the picture above, the distance to various cities is shown on a green sign on the left-hand side.
-You can clearly see the numbers 7, 13,16 on the bottom left indicate the distance from the highway entrance to each city.
-The 40 on their right is the speed limit of the current zone, which means to not go faster than 40 km per hour (25 mph).
+You can clearly see the numbers 7, 13, and 16, showing the distance in kilometers.
+The number 40 on the right side is the speed limit for this zone, which means a maximum of 40 km per hour (25 mph).
 The next sign to the right is the name of the highway entrance.
-The 620 and 1230 on the rightmost indicate the fee for using the highway.
-It means that a general vehicle, such as a passenger car, is charged 620 yen.
+The 620 and 1,230 on the rightmost sign indicate the fee for using the highway.
+It means that a general vehicle, such as a passenger car, will be charged 620 yen.
 Note that many highway signs are now written in English.
 Almost all city and place names on Japanese highways are now in English, so you should have little trouble navigating.

-If there are several lanes, as in the two-lane highways or three-lane highways, you are expected to drive on the left and pass on the right: the rightmost lane is the passing lane.
-Yet, at more complex highways such as the Metropolitan Expressway in Tokyo, there are many entrances and exits and places where different highways merge together, so the rules become a bit blurred.
+If there are several lanes, as in two-lane or three-lane highways, you are expected to drive on the left and pass on the right: the rightmost lane is the passing lane.
+Yet, at more complex highway intersections such as the Metropolitan Expressway in Tokyo, there are many entrances and exits and places where different highways merge together, so the rules become a bit blurred.
 However, one basic rule is to always pass another car on the right-hand side, never on the left.

-When you reach the interchange of your destination, you will need to pass the tollgate to get off the highway.
-Just like when driving on a highway, the lanes are divided into "ETC" for cars equipped with the automatic payment system and "ippan 一般", meaning general vehicles, for non-ETC cars.
+When you reach your destination, you will need to pass through a tollgate to get off the highway.
+Just as when you got onto the highway, the lanes are divided into "ETC" for cars equipped with the automatic payment system and "ippan 一般", meaning general vehicles, for non-ETC cars.
 Always drive slowly at these toll booths.